EleutherAI/polyglot/README.md

 ### Acknowledgement

 This project would not have been possible without the computing resources provided by [Stability.ai](https://stability.ai).
-Thanks for providing a large amount of GPU resources and to [TUNiB](https://tunib.ai) for providing a large-scale Korean dataset for this work.
+Thanks for providing a large amount of GPU resources.
+Furthermore, thanks to [TUNiB](https://tunib.ai) for providing a large-scale Korean dataset for this work.